Kandolus: History

-Kandolus is recognized as one of the oldest human settlements in the Mazandaran province.
+Kandelous is recognized as one of the oldest human settlements in the Mazandaran province.
 The village also has a Qajar era bathhouse.
-The Museum of Anthropology, abundant waterfalls, the Museum of Medicinal Plants, the old bathhouse that dates back to the Qajar era, and handicrafts and souvenirs are among the other attractions that have caused this village to be nominated for registration on UNESCO’s World Heritage List.
+The Museum of Anthropology, abundant waterfalls, the Museum of Medicinal Plants, the old bathhouse, and handicrafts and souvenirs are among the other attractions that have caused this village to be nominated for registration on UNESCO’s World Heritage List.

 Demographics

 Population

 At the time of the 2006 National Census, the village had a population of 115 individuals in 45 households.
 There were 915 people in 273 households in the following 2011 census.
-The 2016 census recorded a population of 1,092 residents in 378 households.
-It was the most populous village in its rural district.
+The 2016 census recorded a population of 1,092 residents in 378 households, the most populous in its rural district.